SPECIALIST WISDOM TOOTH EXTRACTION AND WISDOM TEETH REMOVAL IN SYDNEY BY A QUALIFIED ORAL AND MAXILLOFACIAL SURGEON

 - Bachelor of Medicine / Bachelor of Surgery – University of Sydney

-Following 14 years of university study and specialist training, Dr van Mourik has had over a decade of private practice experience in Sydney.
+After 14 years of university study and specialist training, Dr van Mourik has gained over a decade of private practice experience in Sydney.

-He has trained and worked in leading hospitals including Royal North Shore Sydney and Royal Adelaide Hospital, of only two Craniofacial Centres of Excellence in the world.
+He has trained and worked at leading hospitals including Royal North Shore Sydney and Royal Adelaide Hospital , one of two internationally recognised Craniofacial Centres of Excellence.

 Common questions from teenagers, parents, and adults planning wisdom tooth extraction